avrilcoghlan/LittleBookofRBiomedicalStats/src/biomedicalstats.rst

     McNemar's chi-squared = 26.4143, df = 1, p-value = 2.755e-07

-The p-value for McNemar's test is less than 0.05, indicating that there is a significant association between the exposure and the disease.
+The p-value for McNemar's test is less than 0.05, indicating that there is a significant association between the exposure and the disease (using a p-value threshold of <0.05 for statistical significance).

 Dose-response analysis:
 -----------------------